CF BioResource project – understanding your cystic fibrosis

 How will it work?

-The genetic information together with existing data from the UK CF Registry is what makes this project so exciting.
+Since 2021, more than 1,000 people with CF have joined the project.
+Their genetic information together with existing data from the UK CF Registry is what makes this project so exciting.
 Once someone has agreed to join the CF BioResource project they may be invited to take part in new research studies.
 The research may or may not be related to CF. It will be up to the individual on whether they choose to take part.
-We will benefit from the expertise and experience of the NIHR BioResource in facilitating these studies.
+We will benefit from the expertise and experience of the NIHR BioResource and D-CYPHR in facilitating these studies.

 How can I get involved?

-People will be able to take part in the CF BioResource project through their CF Centre.
-Once people have agreed to take part (given their consent), a small blood sample will be taken and sent off to the NIHR BioResource.
+People can take part in the CF BioResource project through their CF centre.
+Once they have given consent to take part, a small blood sample will be taken and sent off to the NIHR BioResource.
 The sample can be taken at the same time as taking other blood samples, so it won’t require an extra needle.
-Volunteers might be asked to provide a further sample if there is a problem extracting DNA from the original sample they provide.
+People might be asked to provide a further sample if there is a problem extracting DNA from the original sample they provide.

 Why is Martin getting involved?

-People will be approached about the CF BioResource project during their CF clinic visits, where Centres within our Trials Accelerator programme will be set up first.
+People will be approached about the CF BioResource project during their CF clinic visits to participating CF centres within our CTAP network.

-We anticipate the first centres will open in November 2021 and we will keep our Trials Tracker up to date as additional centres open.
-You can register your interest in taking part now by emailing [email protected] .
+You can find out which CF centres are participating by visiting our Trials Tracker - and we will keep this up to date as additional centres open.
+You can register your interest in taking part now by emailing us.

 Further reading